Case Study: Phased Building Envelope Restoration at Calvary Academy

 The Challenge

-Calvary Academy, a private school in South Holland, was experiencing progressive exterior deterioration across its masonry and concrete facades.
+Calvary Academy, a private school in South Holland, Illinois, was experiencing progressive exterior deterioration across its masonry and concrete facades.
 Years of weather exposure had led to hairline cracking, control joint failures, ineffective sealants, and improperly overlapping metal copings as well as a hastily repointed brick parapet wall.
 During inspection, water staining was observed on the gym floor and interior walls, with active leaks affecting the boys’ and girls’ bathrooms, hallways, and the library.
 Damage at the bathrooms and library areas stemmed from the improper joint preparation prior to repointing of the brick parapet wall above those areas while hallways, gym wall and floor damages were due to joint sealants being past their serviceable lifespans, hairline fractures and metal copings not having the proper overlap.
 These issues compromised water management and raised long-term concerns about facade durability and interior performance.

 With multiple elevations requiring attention and ongoing school operations to consider, Calvary’s leadership needed a phased solution that would be minimally disruptive, technically sound, and built to last.